 If poor mental health has significantly interfered with your daily functioning and quality of life, you might need to consider accessing professional support.

-On the other hand, you might be interested in self-guided support such as The Mental Wellbeing Toolkit, social support networks outlined in The Social Connection Planner, or reaching out to friends and family.
+On the other hand, you might be interested in self-guided support such as The Framework and The Mental Wellbeing Toolkit, social support networks outlined in The Social Connection Planner, or reaching out to friends and family.

 Mental health is unique to each of us, which is why the signs of poor mental health vary from person to person.